puf17640/palettebot-instagram/README.md

 # Palettebot
-A Facebook Bot that extracts colors from beautiful pictures
+An Instagram Bot that extracts colors from beautiful pictures

-You can find it [here](https://www.facebook.com/palettebot/).
+You can find it [here](https://www.instagram.com/palette.bot/).